nais/gcloud-psql/README.md

 # gcloud-psql
-Docker image for gcloud and postgres operations
+Docker image with gcloud and postgres operations.

+Effectively the gcloud-sdk slim image with postgres client and a few other tools.